Wine Closet Ideas You Can Use In Your Home

-A wine closet is a small room with built in storage for this kind of liquor.
+A wine closet is a small room with built-in storage for this kind of liquor.
 They are defined as a cellar that includes less than 500 bottles of wine.
 This liquor can be kept in both barrels and bottles, occasionally in plastic containers, carboys, etc. These storage options should be temperature controlled or be built underground to avoid large temperature changes.

 They can be either passive or active with their cooling.
 Active cooling requires advanced insulation and cooling systems.
 Active cooling is important in particularly dry climates, as humidity is (debatably) necessary for the ideal wine aging.
-Passive cooling do not require anything other than an average room, they just should be located underground, and in a dark humid area.
+Passive cooling do not require anything other than an average room, it just should be located underground, and in a dark humid area.

 These storage options can house 1 to 500 bottles and should be at least 25 square feet in size.
 When looking at about 1500 bottles, it will need to be at least 100 square feet.
 Anything exceeding a need of 500 square feet should not be stored in a home location.
 Situations that large should seek professional storage.